Services Online

 Representative Duties /Assignments

-• Performs other related duties as required.
+• Performs other related duties as assigned.

 Minimum Qualifications

-Must possess and maintain a valid Florida driver's license.
+Must possess and maintain a valid Florida Driver’s License.

 Preferences

-Ability to read and interpret schematics and/or blueprints
+Ability to read and interpret schematics and/or blueprints.

 Ability to troubleshoot electrical and electronic circuitry.

-Basic computer skills to include utilizing word processing, spreadsheet and email software.
+Basic computer skills to include utilizing word processing, spreadsheet, and email software.